 The IPP must comply with all laws and regulations governing registered plans and all filings must be up to date.

 The IPP was established to create a pension plan prior to the plan being set up and/or the transferring of pension benefit assets from another defined benefit plan from another employer to the IPP;

-If assets from another defined benefit plan have been transferred to an IPP members of the IPP can expect earnings similar to those earned as an employee.
+If assets from another defined benefit plan have been transferred to an IPP member of the IPP can expect earnings similar to those earned as an employee.

 If an IPP’s status is revoked it immediately turns into a retirement compensation arrangement.
-The formerly registered IPP will forward 50 per cent of assets to CRA on behalf of the plan member.
+The formerly registered IPP will forward 50 percent of assets to CRA on behalf of the plan member.
 These funds will be refunded to the RCA plan member at a later date when money is withdrawn from the RCA.
 On withdrawal of funds from the RCA taxes will be paid at the RCA beneficiary’s marginal tax rate.
-In the worst scenario CRA may not permit the assets from the IPP to be rolled over into a RCA and taxes will be charged on all assets held in the former IPP.
+In the worst scenario, CRA may not permit the assets from the IPP to be rolled over into an RCA and taxes will be charged on all assets held in the former IPP.

-Heavy interest charges may be leaved by CRA for overdue taxes owed by both the IPP sponsor and member of the plan, plus there may be large fines charged for noncompliance.
-If an IPP is in violation of the Pension Benefits Standards Act, 1985, provincial acts, or the Income Tax Act individuals can be guilty of an offence and can be fined up to $100,000 or imprisoned for a term not exceeding 12 months, or both.
-In addition a corporation/ sponsor of an IPP that is convicted for violating these acts and regulations may be fined up to $500,000.
+Heavy interest charges may be left by CRA for overdue taxes owed by both the IPP sponsor and member of the plan, plus there may be large fines charged for noncompliance.
+If an IPP is in violation of the Pension Benefits Standards Act, 1985, provincial acts, or the Income Tax Act individuals can be guilty of an offense and can be fined up to $100,000 or imprisoned for a term not exceeding 12 months, or both.
+In addition, a corporation/ sponsor of an IPP that is convicted for violating these acts and regulations may be fined up to $500,000.

 Individual pension plans may be the best-deferred income plan available in terms of tax relief but myriad pension, tax, legal and investment rules apply.